Segmentation-Engineered Ge4Sb6Te7 Switch on SOI Platform for Multilevel Non-Volatile Photonic Neural Inference: Introduction

-Among the various types of PCM-based photonic switches, all-optical photonic switches offer distinct advantages over their electro-optic or electrically driven counterparts. \cite{shen2017deep} First, they eliminate resistive-capacitive delays and repeated electro-optic conversions, enabling sub-nanosecond state changes and GHz-rate write operations using picosecond optical pulses.
-Also readout can be performed rapidly with low-energy probes.\cite{saha2023engineering,rios2015integrated} Second, because the programmed phase state is non-volatile, no static bias is required to maintain weights, unlike thermo-optic or carrier-based electro-optic tuners that consume continuous power.\cite{zhang2019miniature} Third, fully optical signal paths exhibit low residual crosstalk and high compatibility with existing optical network architectures.\cite{sun2023all,rios2015integrated} Collectively, these attributes yield superior energy–latency characteristics and better cascaded system behavior for large PICs.
+Chalcogenide phase-change materials (PCMs) have gained increasing prominence in PICs and non-volatile memory applications due to their reversible modulation of optical and electrical properties between amorphous and crystalline states.
+Traditional options such as $\mathrm{VO_{2}}$ are volatile, which requires standby power, whereas $\mathrm{Ge_{2}Sb_{2}Te_{5}}$ (GST-225) is non-volatile and has been widely used \cite{chen2023review,wu2011ultrafast,loke2012breaking}.
+Tellurium-based phase-change materials, namely the GeTe, GeSbTe (GST), $\mathrm{GeSbSeTe}$ (GSST), and SbTe families, predominantly enable amplitude modulation due to their large refractive-index contrast.
+Recently, low-loss optical PCMs such as $\mathrm{Ge_{2}Sb_{2}Se_{4}Te_{1}}$ (GSST-2241), $\mathrm{Sb_{2}S_{3}}$, and $\mathrm{Sb_{2}Se_{3}}$ have been investigated for designing phase-only photonic switches due to smaller refractive index contrast \cite{zhang2019broadband}.
+Among the various types of PCM-based photonic switches, all-optical photonic switches offer distinct advantages over their electro-optic or electrically driven counterparts \cite{shen2017deep}.
+First, they eliminate resistive-capacitive delays and repeated electro-optic conversions, enabling sub-nanosecond state changes and GHz-rate write operations using picosecond optical pulses.
+Also, readout can be performed rapidly with low-energy probes \cite{saha2023engineering,rios2015integrated}.
+Second, because the programmed phase states are non-volatile, no static bias is required to maintain the weights, unlike thermo-optic or carrier-based electro-optic tuners, which consume continuous power \cite{zhang2019miniature}.
+Third, fully optical signal paths exhibit low residual crosstalk and high compatibility with existing optical network architectures \cite{sun2023all,rios2015integrated}.
+Collectively, these attributes yield superior energy–latency characteristics and better cascaded system behavior for large PICs.
+A segmented switch topology further amplifies these material advantages.
+By distributing multiple PCM segments along a waveguide, one can realize multilevel optical weights with deterministic level placement, reduced device-to-device thermal crosstalk at the array level, and improved calibration stability.
+Segmentation has been shown to (i) expand modulation depth and optical weight dynamic range \cite{zhang2024nonvolatile}, (ii) lower insertion and reflection losses, especially in the low-loss (amorphous) state \cite{quan2022nonvolatile}, and (iii) provide smoother field distributions that enable reliable, cumulative programming using identical optical pulses \cite{cheng2017chip}.
+These properties directly translate into higher effective bit depth per length, improved cascading, and energy efficiency, which are vital for large neural networks.